SquirrelEnjoyer23/MushroomLampV1/README.md

 Buck converter to 5V

-Rotary encoder (can be mounted on a pcb if prefered)
+Rotary encoder (can be mounted on a pcb)

 Led strip (12 inches, addressable, RGB, 5V, preferably 60 leds) DEPENDING on your led strip you may need to cut connectors off

+Arduino Uno

 **It is recommended to get high quality components especially for the splitter and the buck converter**